Melling, Merseyside: Community

 The Leeds and Liverpool Canal passes the village, and during the years of the Industrial Revolution the village flourished through passing trade.
 Melling is near the Aintree Grand National racecourse, which then crosses Melling Road (which actually runs from Walton to Aintree and does not go to Melling) soon after the start.
 There is also a Melling Steeplechase at the Grand National meeting.
 The local Melling Tithebarn Arts Association is based in Melling Tithebarn, which is used as an event venue.
 The old tithe barn serves as St Thomas' Church Hall as well as a local community centre.
 The Melling Residents' and Community Association (MRCA) dates from the 1930s.
 Originally used by the Lords of the Manor of Melling, the Molyneux, and later a builders' shed, it was given to the people of the village.
 The village has changed dramatically since the late 1990s with the demolition of the cable factory and the recent construction of a modern housing estate which is located in Waddicar, backing onto the Leeds-Liverpool canal.

 Places of worship

 The parish church is a grade II listed building built in 1834 to replace an earlier chapel, and is dedicated to St Thomas and the Holy Rood.
 It is a part of the Maghull and Melling Team and the Diocese of Liverpool.

-The catholic church of the Most Holy Redeemer and St Kentigern was built in 1900 and is dedicated to Kentigern, patron saint of Glasgow, to reflect the origins of many of its original parishioners.
+The Catholic church of the Most Holy Redeemer and St Kentigern was built in 1900 and is dedicated to Kentigern, patron saint of Glasgow, to reflect the origins of many of its original parishioners, and closed in 2021 during the COVID-19 pandemic.